Janie228/Entrepreneur_Consultant_1/Used_Data/Crimes_States_5Years/Readme.txt

-Crimes by states, years, and types in the United States.
+Crimes by states, years (2011-2015), and types in the United States.